Infami13/Stellaris-Builds/4.5/Virtual-Ring-Servitors/guide.md

 ### Other Colonies

 Settle the other two Ring Segments as soon as possible; do not move Bio-Trophies there yet.
 We need to research some technologies and clear blockers to improve the habitability for our bio pops.
+Be sure to build Machine Assembly Plants on these colonies too.

 ### Key Physics Research <img width="24" height="24" alt="image" src="https://github.com/user-attachments/assets/9645eed5-26f7-48e6-9224-a38475198ae6" />